KenChiang1997/KenChiang1997/README.md

 - ⚡ Fun fact: ...
 -->

-<h2 align="left">Hi there!</h2>
+<h2 align="left">Hi there 👋</h2>
-Currently a contractor in the Invesco GDS Taipei team.
+I am currently a contractor in the Invesco GDS Taipei team.
 Previous regtech development and data analyst intern at Nomura Asset Management in Taiwan.
 Received a master's degree in quantitative finance from NTHU, and a bachelor's degree in electronic engineering from CGU.
+Passion about data analysis in financial market.

 ---
 <h2 align="left">Education:</h2>